Dnipropetrovsk Oblast: History

-During the 2022 Russian Invasion of Ukraine the cities of Dnipro, Kryvyi Rih, and Nikopol, among other locations in the region, were bombed by Russia.
-Russian troops also shelled the village of Ternove and surrounding areas.
-Reports from Ukrainian military groups suggest this village alongside Berezove, Novoheorhiivka and Zaporizke were attacked and then occupied for an unknown period of time, evincing that the Russian troops entered Dnipropetrovsk Oblast.
-Ukrainian military claimed to have cleared Russian troops from the village on March 14, 2022.
-It was also reported Russian troops were pushed from areas near Dnipropetrovsk Oblast and Kherson Oblast, near the border.
-Hannivka was occupied, liberated, and shelled during the invasion.
-However, as of September 2022, there has been no ground fighting and the oblast remains completely under Ukrainian control.
+During the Russian invasion, the cities of Dnipro, Kryvyi Rih, and Nikopol, among other locations in the region, were bombed by Russia.
+It was also reported that Russian troops were pushed from areas near Dnipropetrovsk Oblast and Kherson Oblast, near the border.
+One village bordering Kherson Oblast, Hannivka, may have been occupied and liberated by Ukrainian forces by May 2022.
+Between 2022 and 2024, there was no further ground fighting and the oblast had remained completely under Ukrainian control.
+In June 2025, the Institute for the Study of War confirmed that Russian troops entered Dnipropetrovsk Oblast.

 Administrative subdivisions

 The following data incorporates the number of each type of administrative divisions of the Dnipropetrovsk Oblast: